 Burrowing Owl is a CDFW species of special concern and occurs as a year-round resident and winter visitor.
 Habitat for the burrowing owl includes dry, open, short-grass areas with level to gentle topography and well-drained soils, as well as agricultural areas.
 These areas are also often associated with burrowing mammals.
 The burrowing owl is diurnal and perches during daylight at the entrance to its burrow or on low posts.
 It is typically found in dry open areas with few trees and short grasses; it is also found in vacant lots near human habitation.
-It uses uninhabited mammal burrows for roosts and nests, often in close proximity to California ground squirrel (Otospermophilus beecheyi) colonies.
-Northern harrier is a CDFW species of special concern.
+It uses uninhabited mammal burrows for roosts and nests.

+Northern harrier (Circus hudsonius) is a CDFW species of special concern.
 This species is typically found in open habitats with dense ground cover including grasslands, agricultural fields, and marshes.
 Northern harriers nest on the ground, preferring wetland habitat for cover.

-Loggerhead shrike is a CDFW species of special concern.
-This species prefers open country with scattered shrubs and trees.
-They frequent agricultural fields, abandoned orchards, desert scrublands, and riparian areas.
-Blacktailed gnatcatcher is a CDFW watch List species.
+Black-tailed gnatcatcher (Polioptila melanura) is a CDFW watch List species.
 This species remains in pairs all year, defending permanent territories.
 Black-tailed gnatcatchers prefer dry washes or desert brush with varied growth of mesquite, acacias, and paloverdes, but are also known to inhabit tamarisk scrub.